luigiselmi/algorithms/README.md

 ```
 $ mvn exec:java -Dexec.mainClass="assignments.queues.Permutation" -Dexec.args="8" < resources/assignments/queues/distinct.txt
 ```

+The sorting methods introduced in this week lecture are selection sort, insertion sort and shellsort.
+They can be used to sort arrays of objects but since their time complexity is N^2 for the first two and N^(3/2) for shellsort they are best used with small arrays.
+A useful property of some sorting methods is stability.
+Insertion sort is stable so that it can be used to sort an array of objects using different keys preserving the order of each sorting.
+Selection sort and shellsort are not stable.

 ### Week 3
 The Java code for the [programming assignment](https://coursera.cs.princeton.edu/algs4/assignments/collinear/specification.php) is in the